Apexon Software Engineer Salary in New York City Area | $30K-$123K+ | Levels.fyi

 The median Software Engineer compensation in New York City Area package at Apexon totals $123K per year.
-View the base salary, stock, and bonus breakdowns for Apexon's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Apexon's total compensation packages.
 Last updated: 11/5/2025

 Company